Shona L. Brown, B.Eng., M.A., Ph.D.

 Dr. Brown has a bachelor’s degree in computer systems engineering from Carleton University, a master’s degree in economics and philosophy from Oxford University, which she attended as a Rhodes Scholar, and a PhD and postdoctoral degree from Stanford University’s Department of Industrial Engineering and Engineering Management.

 Clayton H. Riddell, O.C., B.Sc., D.Sc.

-Clayton Riddell will be awarded the degree of Doctor of Laws, honoris causa, at the 2 p.m. ceremony on Saturday, November 15, “in recognition of his brilliant career in business and his thoughtful contributions to higher education as well as to good governance in Canada.”
+Clayton Riddell was awarded the degree of Doctor of Laws, honoris causa, at the 2 p.m. ceremony on Saturday, November 15, “in recognition of his brilliant career in business and his thoughtful contributions to higher education as well as to good governance in Canada.”

 Born near Treherne, Manitoba, Clayton Riddell grew up in Winnipeg, graduating from the University of Manitoba in 1959 (BSc Geology).
 He began his career with Chevron but by 1969, his entrepreneurial spirit took over.
 Over the next nine years, Mr. Riddell accumulated the assets necessary to establish Paramount Resources Ltd. Between 2003 and 2005, Paramount spun off two new public entities, Paramount Energy Trust and Trilogy Energy Trust.

 Mr. Riddell has served on several scientific, industry and volunteer boards, including as president of the Canadian Society of Petroleum Geologists and chairman of the Canadian Association of Petroleum Producers.
 He also has significant interest in several business trusts, restaurants, thoroughbred horse racing and the Calgary Flames of the National Hockey League.